SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTEventsDetectorModelTransitionEvent.md

 ## SYNOPSIS
 Adds an AWS::IoTEvents::DetectorModel.TransitionEvent resource property to the template.
-Specifies the actions performed and the next state entered when a "condition" evaluates to TRUE.
+Specifies the actions performed and the next state entered when a condition evaluates to TRUE.

 ## SYNTAX